oriolromani/MIRdeepLearning/data/preloaded/INFO.md

-This directory stores the pickle files storing the datasets in a format readable for the library.
+This directory contains the pickle files storing the datasets in a format readable for the library.